 In Cornwall, England, during the first half of the 19th century, a young Irish woman, Mary (Maureen O’Hara, The Black Swan), slowly realizes that her aunt’s husband (Leslie Banks, The Man Who Knew Too Much) is behind a series of mysterious shipwrecks.
-Mary requests the help of the local squire, Humphrey Pengallan (Charles Laughton, Hobson’s Choice), unaware that the urbane and well-respected Pengallan is involved in her uncle’s criminal activities.
+Mary requests the help of the local Squire, Humphrey Pengallan (Charles Laughton, Mutiny of the Bounty), unaware that the urbane and well-respected Pengallan is involved in her uncle’s criminal activities.

 Reaction & Thoughts:

-Jamaica Inn is considered lesser Hitchcock.
-The film’s biggest critic was Hitchcock himself.
-He didn’t enjoy making the film, and didn’t think the movie was entirely successful.
+Jamaica Inn is considered lesser Alfred Hitchcock.
+The film’s biggest critic was The Master of Suspense himself.
+He didn’t enjoy making the film and didn’t think the movie was entirely successful.
 Audiences, however, disagreed with the filmmaker — Jamaica Inn was one of Hitchcock’s biggest moneymakers.

-Jamaica Inn is an adaptation of Daphne du Maurier’s well-regarded 1936 novel of the same name.
-Hitchcock had already signed the contract that brought him to Hollywood and was already packing when he realized that he had enough time to make another film before leaving for America.
-A script was quickly prepared — by Sidney Gilliat, Joan Harrison, J. B. Priestley and Hitchcock’s wife, Alma Reville — and Hitchcock agreed to make the film only to regret his decision years later.
+Jamaica Inn is an adaptation of British author Daphne du Maurier’s well-regarded 1936 novel of the same name.
+Hitchcock had already signed the contract that brought him to Hollywood and was already packing when he suddenly realized that he had enough time to make one more film before leaving for America.
+A screenplay was quickly prepared and the director agreed to make the film only to regret his decision years later.

-Hitchcock’s main source of irritation was star Charles Laughton.
-The actor also served as co-producer through his company Mayflower (German producer Erich Pommer was co-owner).
-Hitchcock found himself in the precarious situation of having his leading actor outrank him.
-According to Patrick McGilligan’s Alfred Hitchcock: A Life in Darkness and Light, Laughton changed his character from a clergyman to a foppish squire (an idea first proposed by producer Pommer).
-The actor also enlarged his role.
-Although Hitchcock was friends with Laughton, all these changes irritated the master of suspense.
+Actor Charles Laughton was Hitchcock’s main source of irritation.
+Because Laughton was one of the producers, Hitchcock felt a bit powerless.
+According to Patrick McGilligan’s book Alfred Hitchcock: A Life in Darkness and Light, Laughton pulled rank and enlarged his role against Hitchcock’s wishes.
+Laughton also changed his character from a clergyman to a foppish Squire, an idea first proposed by co-producer Erich Pommer.
+Although Hitchcock was friends with Laughton, all these changes irritated him.

-Never mind, Laughton manages to deliver a delightfully eccentric performance.
-He is mannered, shamelessly hammy, but I thought it worked within the context of the movie — it’s one of Hitchcock’s most interesting villains.
-The colorful cast includes Robert Newton (Oliver Twist), Mervyn Johns (Dead of Night) and Emlyn Williams (Another Man’s Poison).
+Notwithstanding Laughton’s behavior, the actor manages to deliver a delightfully eccentric performance.
+While he is indeed shamelessly hammy, I thought it worked within the context of the movie.
+The colorful cast includes Robert Newton (Oliver Twist) as a shady character.
 Maureen O’Hara is excellent as Mary.
 O’Hara is only a teenager, but she holds her own against Laughton, Newton, and the rest of the cast.

 Aside from the excellent performances, Jamaica Inn offers many scintillating trinkets.
 Although Hitchcock dismissed the film as “an absurd thing to undertake,” I found Jamaica Inn fascinatingly Hitchcockian.
 As expected, the director enhances the narrative by placing contrasting ideas next to each other.
-Jamaica Inn is a great example of Hitch’s belief that opposing things create interesting sparks.
+Jamaica Inn is a great example of Hitchcock’s belief that “opposites create interesting sparks.”

 Jamaica Inn also deals with more than a few Hitchcock phobias.
 The distrust of government officials, the idea that things aren’t always what they seem, people pretending to be what they are not, different types of unhealthy obsessions, etc., all recurring motifs and symbols that pop up in Hitchcock’s films.